Context

 From November 11–20, 2025, leaders across enterprise, policy, research, identity, and infrastructure showed how Web3 can make Ukraine’s rebuild faster, more transparent, and more resilient.
 This report distills their most actionable ideas for media, policymakers, funders, and builders.

-To: Manifesto: Web3 for Digital Economy Ukraine
+Based on the Manifesto: Web3 for Digital Economy Ukraine

 Sessions

-Web3 rails compress cycle times and make spend auditable, unlocking cheaper capital and milestone‑based payouts.
+Web3 rails compress cycle times and make spend auditable, unlocking cheaper capital and milestone‑based payouts:

 - Smart contracts shorten processes and expose real‑time state to business users.